 About the Chicks

-Just over 3 years ago my thoughtful husband got me a small chicken coop for the holidays (he knew I really wanted chickens of our own because I talked about it all the time!), it was from a large online retailer and looked really cute in the picture but didn’t quite deliver in person.
+Just over 5 years ago my thoughtful husband surprised me with a small chicken coop for the holidays (he knew I really wanted chickens of our own because I talked about it all the time!), it was from a large online retailer and looked really cute in the pictures but didn’t quite deliver in person.
 As a matter of fact, my husband spent countless weekends and hundreds of dollars adding a larger run to the coop so that our chickens could have enough space to live comfortably.

 As time went on, we fell in love with owning chickens!
-It was so nostalgic, brought us peace after a stressful day at work and helped us teach our daughter about where food comes from and what it means to be organic.
-All in all, we were hooked on having backyard chickens but our coop very obviously not the long-term solution we needed.
-We quickly started looking for a new solution and were disappointed to find that our options were very limited and not very aesthetically pleasing so we made our own and as they say, the rest is history…
+It was so idealic!!
+Chicken keeping brought us peace after a stressful day at work and helped us teach our daughter about where food comes from and how to live a more sustainable life.
+All in all, we were hooked on having backyard chickens but our coop was very obviously not the long-term solution we needed (it barely survived one winter).
+We quickly started looking for a quality solution and were disappointed to find that our options were very limited and not very aesthetically pleasing so we designed our own and as they say, the rest is history…

-My professional background was nearly two decades in the home goods industry and I have grown fond of timeless design, impeccable quality and great value, these factors led me to partner with Amish craftsman from Sugarcreek, Ohio.
+My professional background included nearly two decades in the home goods industry and I have grown to be fond of timeless design, impeccable quality and long-term value, these factors led me to partner with local craftsman here in Ohio.
 I based our designs on both home trends as well as consumer needs and pain-points, like the ones I had already experienced.
 As a result of this discovery our Cutest Coop Collections are all made with key features including: accessibility, predator safety, ventilation, cleanliness, quality & design.
 Click here to learn more!

 About Our Flock